 Modules are assessed through a variety of different assignments and exams including essays, critical analysis, presentations, practical reports, and a dissertation and poster presentation based on the Empirical Project.

 This MSc will enhance your transferable skills as well as the skills required for careers in a range of industries.
-For example, you’ll learn a variety of research techniques that can be applied to development and disorders and how to apply them; as well as carrying out extensive independent research.
-Our graduates go on to complete PhDs typically in psychology or neuropsychology.
-Others go on to pursue careers in Clinical Psychology, Educational Psychology, Speech Language Therapy or find work as Assistant Psychologists and Research Assistants.
+For example, you’ll learn a variety of research and clinical methods that can be applied to childhood development and its disorders; as well as carrying out extensive independent research.
+Many of our graduates go on to complete PhDs, typically in psychology.
+Others go on to pursue careers in clinical psychology, educational psychology, or find work as children’s wellbeing practitioners, assistant psychologists and research assistants.

 The Department's Employability Coordinator works closely with the University Careers Service, which offers our students an additional range of career and recruitment events, skills sessions and one-to-one advice.

-For information about professional pathways in psychology see the BPS website.
+See the BPS website for more information about professional pathways in psychology (bps.org.uk).

 Get in touch if you have any questions